erigontech/erigon/README.md

 The main discussions are happening on our Discord server.
-To get an invite, send an email to `tg [at] torquem.ch` with your name, occupation, a brief explanation of why you want to join the Discord, and how you heard about Turbo-Geth.
+To get an invite, send an email to `tg [at] torquem.ch` with your name, occupation, a brief explanation of why you want to join the Discord, and how you heard about Erigon.

 ### Reporting security issues/concerns